Delboy/Fruit-Hunter/README.md

 ![user_created](readme-assets/images/user_created.png)

-### Log in page
+### Login page
-- The log in page will ask the user for their log in name and pin code.
+- The login page will ask the user for their login name and pin code.
-- The users inputs will be used to match the information that was stored on a google sheet when the user created a login.
+- The user's inputs will be used to match the information that was stored on a google sheet when the user created a login.

 ![login](readme-assets/images/login.png)
 ![login_pin](readme-assets/images/login_pin.png)